spigell/pulumi-hcloud-kube-hetzner/pulumi-templates/go/library/README.md

 ## Pulumi Hcloud Kube Hetzner

 ## Usage
+### Prerequisites
+Please install following tools:
+- Pulumi CLI and required runtime for your language
+- GNU Make
+- packer (only for microos image creation.
+If you have existing image, you can skip this step)
+- curl

 It is recomended to export env variable `HCLOUD_TOKEN` since it is required for large amount of commands However, you can provide it every time when you requested it